Every agent now speaks xlsx

 workbook | open, new, close, path, info, undo, print (PDF) |

-save | save in place, Save As, save a copy |
+save | save in place, Save As, save a copy (no verb) |

-sheet | add, rename, delete, list |
+sheet | add, rename, delete, list, inputs |

 cell | set, read |

-range | read, clear, paste, copy, cut, render (PNG) |
+range | read, clear, paste, copy, cut, render (PNG), sort |

-style | set, read (effective styles), compact |
+style | set, read (effective styles), patterns |

 calc | recalc, mode (automatic / manual / …) |

-session | start, stop, list, open, close (the local daemon) |
+session | start, stop, list (workbooks open and close separately) |

-serve | serve a workbook's defined-name HTTP APIs |
+serve | serve explicit cell mappings as HTTP APIs |

 version | version & self-update (nobie update) |